avsarcs/TOYS/Deliverable 1 - 1st Iteration/Textual Use Case Descriptions and Tech Stack.md

 ### Authorized Member Use Cases

-- *View review scores*: Any Authorized Member can see the score ratings of any completed tour that were given by the tour Applicant and, if we have their emails, students who attended the tour.
+- *View tour review scores*: Any Authorized Member can see the score ratings of any completed tour that were given by the tour Applicant and, if we have their emails, students who attended the tour.
-- *View textual reviews of the tours they themselves attended*: Authorized Members (which include Guides, Amateur Guides and Advisors) can see the textual reviews given to them by the Applicant of the tour and the students that attended the tour.
+- *View attended tours' textual reviews*: Authorized Members (which include Guides, Amateur Guides and Advisors) can see the textual reviews given to them by the Applicant of the tour and the students that attended the tour.
 These textual reviews are hidden to other guides, but available to Coordinators.
 - *Login to the system:* Any Authorized Member can login to the web application for the system to recognize them.
+- *View tour and fair info*: Every Authorized Member can view information about tours and fairs, while doing changes depends on which persona is viewing the page.
+- *Update profile*: Every Authorized Member has a profile page, and are allowed to update it as they see fit.
+The profile has both personal information and other information like the member's schedule to ensure the service can function correctly.
 ## Amateur Guide

 This user persona describes the newly registered Guide who is automatically designated as "amateur" until an Advisor promotes them to a regular Guide by deleting that label.